 The success story of Berlin’s fashion industry started in 2003 with the fashion shows Bread & Butter and Premium.
-Since then, nine fashion fairs have been added as well as two fashion show platforms within the scope of the Berlin Fashion Week, attracting more than 100,000 visitors each year.
+Since then, nine fashion fairs have been added as well as two fashion show platforms within the scope of the Berlin Fashion Week, attracting up to 70,000 visitors each year.

 The MBFW (formerly Mercedes-Benz-Fashion-Week) - starting in 2007 as media-effective platform for fashion design, belongs to the milestones as well as the Berliner Salon from 2007 onward.
-The Berlin Fashion Week has an additional economic benefit (hotels, gastronomy, retail trade, taxi trade, service providers, etc.) of more than 120 million Euros per season and 240 million Euros per year.
+The Berlin Fashion Week has an additional economic benefit (hotels, gastronomy, retail trade, taxi trade, service providers, etc.) of up to 120 million Euros per season up to 240 million Euros per year.

 What does the development of the fashion industry look like?